Learning, Training, and Human Performance Glossary

 An instructional technique, usually in the form of programmed text, in which the learner's next step of instruction is determined by her response to a previous step.
 Two or more directions in a program path can go from a decision point.

-A traditional classroom approach combined with elearning or online learning (as in clicking a mouse).
+A traditional classroom approach (bricks) combined with elearning or online learning (clicking a mouse).
 This is more comonly known as blending learning.

 Method of transferring learning content to many learners simultaneously.